 - Energy Access: We are exploring how to more effectively leverage our core business of lending to make the benefits of clean energy more accessible to communities of color.

 This post is our way of being transparent and accountable as we strive to do more to put Mosaic’s values into practice.
-Just as building a better, more sustainable world can begin at home, building a more diverse, inclusive, and equitable world begins within our own company – and it doesn’t end there.
+Just as building a better, more sustainable world can begin at home, building a more diverse, inclusive, equitable, and racially just world begins within our own company – and it doesn’t end there.